-- 2. That the ACMA's cyber-security programmes be transferred, along with staff and funding, to the Attorney-General's Department. - 3.
-That the Bureau of Communications Research assume the lead in taking forward research about the emerging environment and market trends, with ACMA's regulatory research programme focusing on supporting the effectiveness of regulatory functions and harms that are affecting businesses and consumers. - 4.
+- 2. That the ACMA's cybersecurity programs, where appropriate, be transferred, along with staff and funding, to the Attorney-General's Department. - 3.
+That the Bureau of Communications Research assume the lead in taking forward research about the emerging environment and market trends, with the ACMA's regulatory research program focusing on supporting the effectiveness of regulatory functions and harms that are affecting businesses and consumers. - 4.
 That the Department of Communications and the Arts be responsible for head of delegation roles to key international policy-setting forums, including the World Radiocommunications Conference, and that clear guidance and negotiating parameters be provided by the Department to heads of delegation. - 5.
 That further work be undertaken to determine whether it may be more efficient for another body, such as the Australian Taxation Office, to undertake the revenue collection functions currently performed by the ACMA. - 6.
-That, within the next 12 months, the ACMA examine whether some or all of the following functions can be referred to industry for self-regulation, in consultation with relevant industry bodies: - > technical standards; - > Integrated Public Number Database; - > Do Not Call Register; - > Action on unsolicited communications, including Spam. - 7.
-That the Department will undertake further work on the potential to expand the ACMA's remit to include the functions of the Classification Board and Classification Review Board Scheme.
+That, within the next 12 months, the ACMA examine whether some or all of the following functions can be referred to industry for self-regulation, in consultation with relevant industry bodies: - > technical Standards - > Integrated Public Number Database - > Do Not Call Register - > Action on unsolicited communications, including Spam.